An Accurate and Fully-Automated Ensemble Model for Weekly Time Series Forecasting: Results and Discussion

-Generally, averaging the base model forecasts is considered an efficient and accurate ensembling technique in the forecasting research space.
-Simple averaging has outperformed FFORMA\_Modified in many cases even though FFORMA starts optimising weights considering the simple average.
-Major differences between the validation and test sets and small sample sizes for the flexibility of FFORMA can be the reasons for this phenomenon.
-But simple averaging has only outperformed LR\_S\_Log\_Forecasts on the Ausgrid and traffic datasets on all error metrics.
+Generally, averaging the base model forecasts is considered as an efficient and accurate ensembling technique in the forecasting research space.
+Simple averaging has outperformed FBML\_XGB\_S\_WeekSel in many cases even though the FBML approach starts optimising weights considering the simple average.
+Major differences between the validation and test sets and small sample sizes can be the reasons for this phenomenon.
+But simple averaging has only outperformed Stack\_LR\_S\_Log\_WeekSel on the Ausgrid and Traffic datasets on all error metrics.
 Averaging does not select the best forecasting models when producing the final forecasts.
 Furthermore, it assigns equal weights to all base models and hence, if a subset of models provides poor forecasts, then the final result may considerably be affected by it.
 This can be a problem especially if there are models that may be clearly unsuitable, as in our case where we use non-seasonal models to forecast seasonal time series.
-LR\_S\_Log\_Forecasts addresses both of the above-mentioned issues of simple averaging and hence, overall, it has produced more accurate forecasts than the averaging benchmark.
-LR\_S\_Log\_Forecasts outperforms FFORMA\_Original for all datasets on all error metrics, and outperforms FFORMA\_Modified for all datasets on all error metrics except for 3 cases: median sMAPE, mean MASE and median MASE of Ausgrid dataset.
+Stack\_LR\_S\_Log\_WeekSel addresses both of the above-mentioned issues of simple averaging and hence, overall, it has produced more accurate forecasts than the averaging benchmark.
+The conclusions are the same with other base model pools as well, where overall, both Average\_WeekSel and Stack\_LR\_S\_Log\_WeekSel outperform Average\_General and Average\_WeekFull on all datasets across all error metrics.